-Our unique location provides distinctive partnership advantages to our program.
+Our unique location provides distinctive partnership advantages to our sustainable agriculture majors:

-Veggies for All.
-We partner closely with a local food-bank farm called Veggies for All to teach students about vegetable production and food security.
-VFA provides tons of fresh, whole, healthy food to local food pantries each year by growing vegetables on campus.
+Veggies for All: We partner closely with a local food-bank farm called Veggies for All to teach students about vegetable production and food security.
+Veggies for All provides tons of fresh, whole, healthy food to local food pantries each year by growing vegetables on campus.
 Unity annually hosts Empty Bowls, a fundraiser for hunger relief.

-During the academic year, either as part of a class, in the work-study program or as volunteers, students work in our greenhouses, with animals (either on our farm or at a local farm), and in our sustainability office.
-Beginning in fall 2013, students will have the opportunity to document their activities outside the classroom through a Rural Living Transcript.
+During the academic year—either as part of a class, in the work-study program, or as volunteers—students work in our greenhouses, with animals (either on our farm or at a local farm), and in our sustainability office.
+As of fall 2013, students in the Sustainable Agriculture major now have the opportunity to document their activities outside the classroom through a Rural Living Transcript.

 Courses in the Program Include: